menu

 Demographics

-The per capita income in Donegal in 2022 was $23,677, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $94,708 for a family of four.
+The per capita income in Donegal in 2022 was $30,286, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $121,144 for a family of four.
 However, Donegal contains both very wealthy and poor people as well.

 The people who call Donegal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Donegal residents report their race to be White.
-Donegal also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.71% of the borough’s residents.
-Important ancestries of people in Donegal include German, Irish, English, Polish, and Italian.
+Important ancestries of people in Donegal include German, English, Irish, Italian, and Polish.

 The most common language spoken in Donegal is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Russian.

 Notable & Unique Neighborhood Characteristics